subashshrestha/GettingAndCleaningData_Assignment/README.md

 4. Load RStudio and set your working directory using setwd("YOURDIRECTORY")

-5. Load the R script using source("run_analysis.txt")
+5. Load the R script using source("run_analysis.R")

-6. Run the R script using run_analysis() and after execution of the function has finished, you will see that merged_tidy_data.txt and calculated_tidy_data.txt would have been replaced with the newest outputs.
+6. Run the R script using run_analysis() and after execution of the function has finished, you will see that merged_tidy_data.txt and tidy_cal_data.txt would have been replaced with the newest outputs.

 Dependencies